THE DEBT RECOVERY STEP-BY-STEP GUIDE

 - Is the debtor’s financial situation sufficiently solvent to meet this debt

-- Does the debtor have a defence
+- Does the debtor have a defense

-- How strong is the defence
+- How strong is the defense

 - Start Legal Proceedings